 are not being activated.
 The other function would be the making sure

 that the any two neurons involved in the memory and thus fired when the

 memory is active would continue to extend neural connections toward one

 another.
-A strongly connected memory through repetition and elaboration
+A strongly connected memory through iteration and elaboration

 in the early stages of memory consolidation would be of help, but more

-spaced repetition and elaboration over time would make sure the process
+spaced iteration and elaboration over time would make sure the process

 continued.
 What the brain would need is convincing that the memory is

 needed, and thus cause it to stop or postpone the otherwise entropic

 process that starts the moment the memory is minted.
 Iteration at